Kajabity/Kajabity.Demo/README.md

 There are full details in the associated article at [kajabity.com](https://www.kajabity.com/).

-This is avery simple package and has no special requirements to use it.
+This is a basic package and has no special requirements to use it.

 The package provides a single class with one method that doubles any integer passed into it.